federicoambrosino/web-site/_pages/teaching/2020-spring-phys-402.md

 * Mar.
 24: Pset 06 has been posted below
 * Mar.
 16: Made plans for moving online because of COVID-19.
 Lectures will now be on Google Meet.
 Recorded lectures will be made available on Google Drive.
-Spring break is extende 1 week, we will lose a week of lectures.
+Spring break is extended 1 week, we will lose a week of lectures.
 * Mar.
 09: The midterm (a.k.a. pset 05) has been posted below
 * Feb.
 26: Pset 04 has been posted below